-- For a misdemeanor failure to report, where the failure did not result in grave bodily harm or death, the penalty if six months in county jail and a $1,000 fine.
+For a misdemeanor failure to report, where the failure did not result in grave bodily harm or death, the penalty is up to six months in county jail and a fine up to $1,000.

-- A felony failure to report occurs when the abuse resulted in the victim’s death or significant bodily injury.
-The punishment for this felony is one year in county jail and a $5,000 fine.
+A felony failure to report occurs when the abuse resulted in the victim’s death or great bodily injury.
+The punishment for this felony is up to one year in county jail and a fine up to $5,000.

 Can You Report Elder Abuse Anonymously?